TheMarlboroMan/js-tile-mapper/README.md

 # TODO:

-- Changing table does not update the set selector.
-- Importing does not put the correct opacity into the table.
-- Delete table does not work.
-- Do everything in English?
-- Fix how the tiles look pixel off...
+- Think about a way to export other than to copy the text to a file...
+Perhaps send to an url???
 - Use "ESC" to close the current dialog.
 - Move all tiles left, right, up and so on...
 Mostly like "resize".
+- Do everything in English?
+- Fix how the tiles look pixel off...

 If there are no lines above, then there's nothing left to do except fixing bugs as I find them.